fac-members/fac-slides/src/slides/tfb/research-analysis/index.md

 ---

 We'll split into groups.
-Each will have 2 Product Owners, and 3 Developers.
+Each will have a Product Owner and either 2 or 3 developers

 ---

 You'll complete these steps:

 1. Write notes on what came out of the research
-1. Theme those notes
+2. Theme those notes
-1. Write insight statements to summarise the notes
+3. Write insight statements to summarise the notes

 ---

 ## Writing notes

-Both Product Owners summarise their research and add notes to Miro under specific headings
+The Product Owners summarise their research and add notes to Miro under specific headings

 ---